 This process stage should list as many vendors as possible within your bandwidth that meet the general requirements outlined.
 Through research, identify a list of software vendors that can provide the services and software required.
-Reviews can be helpful in looking at the product from a user's perspective, as you can gain great insights from online reviews, such as what their customer support looks like or any unexpected outcomes from previous projects.
+Reviews can be helpful in looking at the product from a user’s perspective, as you can gain great insights from online reviews, such as what their customer support looks like or any unexpected outcomes from previous projects.
 Vendors pay to play in this space on most software review websites like Capterra or g2 crowd, so reviews may be biased.
+Communicating this to stakeholders helps everyone understand the WHY behind the vendor selection later.
+This engagement and buy-in increases digital transformation user adoption upon implementation.
 After you have done your research, send vendors your requirements and make sure they understand them completely.

 6. Invite vendors to respond to requirements in Olive in lieu of an RFP

-7. Create a shortlist of software vendors that meet the needs of your business
+7. Create a shortlist of software vendors that users will adopt for your digital transformation

 8. Validate your shortlist of software vendors against your requirements

 In the rush to solidify a suitable vendor, businesses often fail to validate their shortlist against the requirements accurately.
 To ensure you avoid this from happening, BIM Learning Center recommends asking your short-list the following questions:

 What kind of support does the vendor provide?